 UA began by assessing and responding to the science education needs of NYC middle schools.
 Assessment results showed a severe shortage of qualified science teachers.
 At the same time, a new city-wide mandate required all eighth grade students to complete long-term scientific investigations (known as "exit projects" in New York City).
 This provided the program with a clear focus: eighth grade student exit projects.

-Virtual Field Trips at the
+Field Trips at the

 Bronx Zoo & New York Aquarium